Shree-git/newChoices/README.md

-# newChoices
+# Choices
-This is a new version of choices (an application to challenge addiction)
+An application to challenge addiction by helping drug and alcohol addicts recover